LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-methods.rst

 Return Types
 ============

-.. class:: jobject
+.. type:: jobject
 .. method:: jobject()

    Stores a reference to either a Java class, instantiated object, or thrown error.
 See the documentation for more information:
    `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/types.html#wp15954>`_

-.. class:: jmethodid
+.. type:: jmethodid
 .. method:: jmethodid()

    Stores the JNI ID for a specific method (both member methods and class methods).
 See the documentation for more information:
    `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/types.html#wp1064>`_

-.. class:: jfieldid
+.. type:: jfieldid
 .. method:: jfieldid()

    Stores the JNI ID for data field members of a class (both an object's and the